-Yes, you can use a NAS or external hard drive to back up your data, but many servers also come with multiple, redundant storage compartments.
+For starters, you can use a NAS or external hard drive to back up your data.
+However, many servers also come with multiple, redundant storage compartments.
 When your server is connected to a router, you can directly and wirelessly transfer data back and forth between your devices and the server.

 A NAS is great for backing up information, but is much less powerful than a server.
 For instance, a wider variety of applications will work with your server’s operating system compared to your NAS operating system.
 Servers also usually have better performing hardware than a NAS’s.
 So ultimately, if you’re looking for power and storage, a server is better than a NAS.

-A cool thing that they both are able to do is constantly backup data from all devices.
+Another cool thing that they both do is constantly backup data from all devices.
 By installing a program like PhotoSync on your phone and server, any picture you take can automatically be backed up to your server when connected to your WiFi.
 Additionally, you can set your server as a backup location for any computer plugged into your network, and make sure everything backs up while you sleep.

 As long as your server or NAS has high throughput, you will be able to access anything from programs to music on any of your devices.
 CPU Modder was even able to stream game data from a NAS over WiFi with negligible stuttering.

-WiFi is the slowest way to pull data from your network, but it will easily be able to handle streaming audio, video and music.
-So, if you’re the type of person who likes to re-watch home videos, it will be very easy to open your phone, access the server and stream a video.
+WiFi is also the slowest way to pull data from your network, but it will easily be able to handle streaming audio, video and music.
+So if you’re the type of person who likes to re-watch home videos, then it will be very easy to open your phone, access the server and stream a video.

 The high throughput of modern servers comes in handy if you are a content creator or gamer.
-If you edit 8k videos, dumping them all onto an editing server will allow you to store loads of data in one location and edit off of it.
-Gaming data doesn’t take up as much bandwidth as some 8k raw files, but it definitely benefits from higher throughput.
+If you edit 8k videos, then dumping them all onto an editing server will allow you to store loads of data in one location and edit off of it.
+Furthermore, gaming data doesn’t take up as much bandwidth as some 8k raw files, but it definitely benefits from higher throughput.

-Let’s say you are starting a blog but don’t want to pay for a hosting service or simply value being able to have full control over the site.
+Home servers are a great way to self-host a website.
+For example, you want to start a blog but you don’t want to pay for a hosting service or you want full control of the site.
 A server will allow you to host a website with up to a certain amount of traffic.

-Self-hosting a website usually costs more than paying for a hosting service.
-This is because your server will be needing to run 24/7 to make sure the site is always available.
-The cost of electricity when running a small blog is generally higher than what you would pay for someone else to host it.
+Compared to paying for a hosting, self-hosting a website will typically cost more.
+This is because your server needs to will be needing to run 24/7 to make sure the site is always available.
+When running a small blog, even the the cost of electricity when running a small blog is generally higher than what you would pay for someone else to host it.

 Judging by search queries, Minecraft players are really interested in hosting their own servers.
 This is because when you host your own server, the owners of the game can’t regulate what happens.

-Most of the use cases in this article are relatively advanced (compared to casual computing) and might even look good on an IT resume.
-If you can say that in your free time, you maintain your own Minecraft server or self-host a website it might help show that you really love IT.
+Compared to casual computing, most of the use cases in this article are relatively advanced and might even look good on an IT resume.
+If you can say that in your free time, then you maintain your own Minecraft server or self-host a website it might help show that you really love IT.